 Young Environmentalists Program

-Applications for our 2025 Spring Young Environmentalists Program are OPEN!
+Applications for our 2025 Spring Young Environmentalists Program are CLOSED!

 2025 Marks the 4th year of this compelling youth program, offered free of charge each Spring.
 During this 9-week program, young people (middle school and high school ages) have the opportunity to work with a variety of professional artists, activists, and environmental scientists to explore how art and environmentalism intersect, and how to make their voices heard about the issues that matter most to them.
 Students learn different art-making techniques that culminate in a large-scale, collaborative art project.
 Thanks to the generous support of the Madrona Institute and the Horizons Foundation, this program is offered free of charge!